 - Make extra. this recipe only makes about 2 cups of sauce.
 Trust me you will want more so why not double the batch while the mess is already out?

-Here are the links I used to make this Cherry Sauce Recipe a little bit easier:
+Links to tools I used to make this Cherry Sauce Recipe a little bit easier

 Other recipes that are delicious with this Sweet Cherry Sauce: